jprayner/piconet/driver/nodejs/examples/tx-notify/README.md

-# nodejs/examples/login-server
+# nodejs/examples/tx-notify

-This example shows how to implement the beginnings of an Econet fileserver by handling a login request (`*I AM` command).
+This example shows how to send a text message using a `NOTIFY` immediate operation.

 See also the [ecoclient](https://github.com/jprayner/ecoclient) project for more examples of implementing the Econet fileserver protocol.